 Domain Name: Your domain is quite simply the name you purchased, such as MyWebGal.com, which was purchased via GoDaddy.

 Certificates: The main certificates you are probably most interested in are for security.
-One is called an SSL, which stands for Secure Socket Layer and it is designed to protect your visitors’ information that they share with you via your website, particularly financial information.
+One is called an SSL, which stands for Secure Socket Layer and it is designed to protect your visitors’ information that they share with you via your website.
 The security mechanism encrypts data so it can’t be easily read by those not involved in the sharing of info.
-The second type is called TLS (Transport Layer Security), which is believed to be stronger protection than SSL.
-Either way they protect data transferring across the web.
+TLS (Transport Layer Security), which is stronger protection than SSL, and most SSL certificates are now TLS.
+The purpose is to protect data transferring across the web.

 So, to sum it up…

-- A domain name is like your name, it is simply identification
+- A domain name is like your name, it is simply an identifier

 - Hosting is the space where you’ve parked your RV (inferring your site is moveable)